kcrary/istari/docs/case.md

 still, but illustrates the wildcard pattern (`_`), which matches anything but does not produce a binding.

+#### Performance note

-Note that `goalCaseT` and its cousins do not build decision trees; they simply try each clause in order.
-This is usually fine, but if performance is critical one may need to use primitive ML case analysis instead of `Case`.
+Note that `goalCaseT` and its cousins do not perform a tail-call optimization.
+Also, they do not build decision trees; they simply try each clause in order.
+This is usually acceptable, but if performance is critical one may need to use primitive ML case analysis instead of `Case.`

 ### A context example